SamTowne/SamTowne/README.md

 - 👋 Hi, I’m @SamTowne
-- I use this account to learn new tech and try new things.
+- I use this account to learn tech and try new things.
+- I require black coffee.
-- I enjoy basketball and playing guitar.
+- I enjoy building self-contained serverless apps.
-- Serverless apps are fascinating and affordable on my AWS budget of $0.00.
+- There is much to be gained (cost-savings, efficiency, ease of management) by replacing long-standing application infrastructure with serverless tech.

 <!---
 SamTowne/SamTowne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.